microsoft/pxt-arcade/docs/examples/dodge-the-burgers.md

 # Dodge the Burgers

-Dodge the burgers and eat the frutis!
+Dodge the burgers and eat the fruits!

 ```blocks
 enum SpriteKind {